 Intent of the process

-The intent of the ANTICIPATORY process is to staff one (1) indeterminate position with a CBC/CBC profile.
+The intent of the ANTICIPATORY process is to staff indeterminate positions with a CBC/CBC bilingual imperative.

 Positions to be filled:

 Number to be determined

 Contact information for 3 references.

 In order to be considered, your application must clearly explain how you meet the following (essential qualifications)